microsoft/pxt-arcade/docs/test/tutorials/pizza-party.md

 ``||loops(noclick): on start||`` <br/>
 container already in the workspace.

-- :mouse pointer: Click the empty square in the<br/>
+- :mouse pointer: Click the empty rectagle in the<br/>
 ``||music(noclick):play song...||`` block and switch to **My Assets** to choose the **countdown**.